top of page

 What are schema therapy critic modes?

-The critic modes, or the parent modes as they used to be called in schema therapy, are the negative thoughts (e.g. you are worthless) and feelings (e.g. self disgust) an individual express towards themselves.
+The critic modes, or the parent modes as they used to be called in schema therapy, are the negative thoughts (e.g. you are worthless) and feelings (e.g. self disgust) an individual expresses towards themselves.
 They are the internalized voice and behaviour of a parent, carer or significant other.
 Critical messages often relate to the person’s feelings (e.g. your feelings are embarrassing) and needs (other people’s needs are more important than yours).

 The critic mode amplifies feelings by piling shame, guilt and pressure onto the individual, and blocks healthy soothing of feelings by denying and invalidating needs.